About the Author

 He attended San Jose State University and received a BA in journalism in 1983.
 Over the years, he worked as a bartender, newspaper advertising salesman, furniture mover, debt collector, and technology salesman.

 He has two children, Austin and Haley, and lives with his wife, Heidi, in San Jose, California.

-Stanton is the author of six novels, all featuring private investigator Dan Reno and his ex-cop buddy, Cody Gibbons.
+Stanton is the author of seven novels, all featuring private investigator Dan Reno and his ex-cop buddy, Cody Gibbons.

 COMMENTS FROM DAVE STANTON, ON WRITING STATELINE

 It was 2001, and the dot.com bubble was bursting.
 My timing was bad – a few months previous I had left a steady job to work for a “promising” startup that offered more money.
 As a salesman, I quickly realized the product they hired me to sell was doomed.
 I drew this conclusion despite claims otherwise by some smart (and temporarily wealthy) people.
 Like many during that time, they had been sucked into an illusion.

 I sat at my cubicle in Silicon Valley, regretful, certain I’d be unemployed soon.
 The customers I’d been assigned had all considered my proposals and firmly declined.
 I had nothing to do, and the boredom was killing me.
 Spontaneously, I started writing.

 Three months later I was at a new gig, one that involved regular travel to Asia.
 I sat on a jet over the Pacific Ocean, hunched over my notebook, typing like a mad man.
 The paragraph I had written while employed at the now defunct company had become a novel, and the first draft was nearly finished.